• Skip to main content

 To improve patient engagement, healthcare providers will implement more self-service patient tools, offering digital patient portals that allow patients to complete intake and accurate health histories, access healthcare records, pay invoices, schedule appointments, and receive telehealth services.
 These self-service platforms will provide an integrated patient experience, with ambulatory care providers, in-patient hospital services, and other medical providers all able to connect on a single patient portal.

-Tagged With: AdvancedMD, care management, cloud, diabetes, healthcare trends, Heart, Hypertension, Medical Practices, Mental Health, Mental Healthcare, patient engagement, Patient Experience, Patient Monitoring, Patient Portal, physical therapy, physicians, Portal, remote patient monitoring, telehealth, Telehealth Services
+Tagged With: AdvancedMD, care management, cloud, diabetes, healthcare trends, Heart, Hypertension, Medical Practices, Mental Health, Mental Healthcare, patient engagement, Patient Experience, Patient Monitoring, Patient Portal, physical therapy, physicians, Portal, remote patient monitoring, Telehealth Services

 Get in-depth healthcare technology analysis and commentary delivered straight to your email weekly